Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Lourdes Gurriel Jr. (hitting .341 in his past 10 games, with three doubles, a triple, two home runs and four RBI), battle starting pitcher Kyle Freeland and the Colorado Rockies at Chase Field, Tuesday at 9:40 PM ET.
+Lourdes Gurriel Jr. -- batting .317 with two doubles, a triple, two home runs and four RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Dinelson Lamet on the mound, on May 31 at 9:40 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Rockies.
+In his most recent game he had a hitless showing (0-for-4) against the Rockies.

 Lourdes Gurriel Jr. Game Info & Props vs. the Rockies